drinkingtea/website/content/posts/preloader.md

 The C++ standard does not actually specify that bools are 1 byte and no major compiler makes them any other size.
-Still, the plat spec will allow you specify a size for them.
+Accordingly, plat specs currently do no supply a way to specify a different size for bools.

 #### Loading Member Structs